-First things first: If you've been buying pre-cooked shrimp or even peeled and deveined shrimp, stop right this instant!
+First things first: If you've been buying precooked shrimp, or even pre-peeled and pre-deveined shrimp, stop right this instant!
 I mean it!

-Pre-cooked shrimp are unfailingly pre-overcooked-shrimp, and are impossible to add flavor to the way you can with raw shrimp.
-Shrimp that are raw but peeled and deveined are a small step up, but often get mangled and beat up in the cleaning.
-You are much better off buying whole, headless shrimp (or at the very least E-Z peel) and cleaning them yourself.
+Precooked shrimp are unfailingly pre-overcooked-shrimp, and it's impossible to add flavor to them the way you can with raw shrimp.
+Shrimp that are raw but peeled and deveined are a small step up, but they often get mangled and beaten up in the cleaning.
+You are much better off buying whole, headless shrimp (or, at the very least, easy-peel) and cleaning them yourself.
 It's a little more work, but worth the effort.
-This video will show you everything you need to know.
+The video above will show you everything you need to know.

 Shopping and Storage

-There are a number of choices to make when it comes to buying shrimp:
+There are a number of choices to make when you're buying shrimp:

-- IQF vs. Block Frozen: IQF stands for Individually Quick Frozen, and means that each shrimp was frozen on its own before being bagged.
+- IQF versus block frozen: IQF stands for "individually quick frozen," and means that each shrimp was frozen on its own before being bagged.
 Block shrimp come frozen together in a large block of ice.
 As a general rule, the faster you freeze something, the smaller the loss in textural quality, so go with the IQF.
-They also have the advantage that they are much quicker to defrost.
+They also have the advantage of being much quicker to defrost.

 - Size: Forget labels like "medium," "large," or "jumbo."
 These are unregulated terms that are decided on by the packager or the supermarket.
 Instead, look for a set of two numbers, such as 26-30 or 16-20.
-This number indicates the number of individual shrimp that it takes up to make a pound.
-So a package labeled 16-20 will contain shrimp that weigh in at a little less than an ounce a piece.
+These indicate the number of individual shrimp that it takes to make up a pound.
+So a package labeled 16-20 will contain shrimp that weigh in at a little less than an ounce apiece.
 The smaller the number, the larger the shrimp.
-For super large shrimp, you may see a number like U-15, which means that it takes under 15 pieces to make up a pound.
-As far as flavor goes, there's not much difference between the sizes—look to individual recipes to specify the right size of shrimp.
+For super-large shrimp, you may see a number like U-15, which means that it takes under 15 pieces to make up a pound.
+There's not much difference in flavor between the sizes—look to individual recipes to specify the right size of shrimp you need.

-- Additional Ingredients: Shrimp, like scallops, are often treated with STP (sodium tripolyphosphate), a chemical designed to help them retain moisture.
-More than anything, this is a ploy to bulk up their weight and sell them at a higher profit.
-Check the ingredients list on your packages of frozen shrimp.
-They should list shrimp, possibly salt, and nothing else.
+- Additional ingredients: Shrimp, like scallops, are often treated with STP (sodium tripolyphosphate), a chemical designed to help them retain moisture.
+More than anything, this is a ploy to bulk up their weight and sell them at a higher price.
+Check the ingredient list on your package of frozen shrimp.
+It should list shrimp, possibly salt, and nothing else.

-*N.B.
-Some really good fish markets will have never-been-frozen wild shrimp.
+* NB: Some really good fish markets will offer never-frozen wild shrimp.
 If they carry these, they will advertise them as such.
-As long as you can trust them that they are fresh, snatch 'em up and eat them immediately!
+As long as you can trust that they are fresh, snatch 'em up and eat them immediately!
 They're a real treat.